Lyneira/RaceKerbol/README.txt

 Quick Start: Go to Start Game, then Scenarios, pick a Race Kerbol scenario.
 Play!
-Scoring: To be determined, but a higher land distance is better!
+Scoring: Gain score by traveling on the ground.
+You get a bonus for traveling on steep slopes.
+Troubleshooting: If a scenario seems bugged when you start it for the second time, remember to click the Restart button in the bottom left corner!

-Extra: The Extra folder contains craft files for the Solar Racer, plus a Finishline and Checkpoint craft for making your own scenarios.
+Extra: The Extra folder contains a craft file for the Solar Racer, plus Finish and Checkpoint craft for making your own scenarios.

 = How to make a scenario =
 * Create a fresh sandbox save and copy the Solar Racer.craft and optionally the